 STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 The Proposition or the Main Point of the Sermon (MPS) is the sermon reduced to one sentence.
-If one of your members were asked by a friend at work on Monday, “What did your pastor preach about yesterday?”
-Your church member ought to be able to reply, without hardly thinking, what your MPS was or your sermon reduced to one sentence.
-“Our pastor preached, ‘You must be born again from John 3.'”
+If a friend at work asked one of your members on Monday, “What did your pastor preach about yesterday?”
+Your church member should be able to reply without thinking and state your MPS or your sermon reduced to one sentence.
+“Our pastor preached, ‘You must be born again.'”

 Some homileticans call this one sentence the